awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

    + For **Subnets**, choose the subnets \(Availability Zones\) in which to create the endpoint network interfaces\.
 **Note**
 Not all Availability Zones may be supported for all AWS services\.
    + For **Enable Private DNS Name**, you can optionally select the check box to enable private DNS for the interface endpoint\.

+     If you choose to enable private DNS, you'll be able to access your API via private or public DNS\. \(This setting does not affect who can access your API, only which DNS addresses they can use\.\) However, you cannot access public APIs from a VPC by using an API Gateway VPC endpoint with private DNS enabled\.
+Note that these DNS settings do not affect the ability to call these public APIs from the VPC if you are using an edge\-optimized custom domain name to access the public API\.
+Using an edge\-optimized custom domain name to access your public API \(while using private DNS to access your private API\) is one way to access both public and private APIs from a VPC where the endpoint has been created with private DNS enabled\.
+**Note**
-     If you choose to enable private DNS, you'll be able to access your API via private or public DNS\.
-This is the recommended choice\.
+Enabling private DNS is the recommended choice\.
 If you choose not to enable private DNS, you'll only be able to access your API via public DNS\.

-     This setting does not affect who can access your API, only how DNS addresses they can use\.
-**Note**
      To use the private DNS option, the `enableDnsSupport` and `enableDnsHostnames` attributes of your VPC must be set to `true`\.
 For more information, see [DNS Support in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support) and [Updating DNS Support for Your VPC](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html#vpc-dns-updating) in the Amazon VPC User Guide\.
    + For **Security group**, select the security group to associate with the VPC endpoint network interfaces\.

      The security group you choose must be set to allow TCP Port 443 inbound HTTPS traffic from either an IP range in your VPC or another security group in your VPC\.